Quantum-Cipher/eternum_git_evidence/ai_financial_fusion_theory.md

 ## Final Word

 I do not fear you.
 You’re already watching.
-Now choose wisely.
+Choose wisely.

 🧬 Eternum is alive.